-Economic Uncertainty, Defence, and Welfare in Reeves’ Spring Statement … writes Zahra Jawad
+Economic uncertainty, defence, and welfare unpacked in Rachel Reeves’ Spring Statement … writes Zahra Jawad

 Shadow Chancellor Rachel Reeves delivered Labour’s Spring Statement following the Prime Minister’s Questions in the House of Commons.

-While not a formal fiscal event—Labour has pledged to hold only one official statement per year—Reeves used this opportunity to outline key economic forecasts and policy priorities.
+While not a formal fiscal event, Labour has pledged to hold only one official statement per year.
+Rachel Reeves used this opportunity to outline key economic forecasts and policy priorities.

 Borrowing is expected to decline year-on-year, reaching 2.1% of GDP by 2029–30, with public debt also forecast to fall as a proportion of GDP.